evolutionlandorg/docs/overview/faq/others.md

 # Player problem set

+## Why is \[transaction failed\]?

+There may be a "transaction fail" when participating in a land auction.
+There're many possible reasons:

+- You may provide less gas limit that the transaction requires to complete.
+You should not tune down the gas limit estimated by your wallet or tune up a little bit to be sure.
+- The asset you are trying to purchase is not for sale (sell pulled it off, someone else bought it, or placed a bid result your bid amount unqualified) when your transaction is processed, hence failed.

+- Or it could be some un-discovered bug, let us [know](/overview/feedback-and-support)

+## Why stopped at \[waiting for confirmation\]?

+There may be a "waiting for confirmation" when participating in the Land's auction/claim.
+The reason may be that the Gas fee you provide is low, and the transaction is waiting for miners to process.
+The player can choose to wait, increase the gas price, or cancel the transaction according to the transaction status at this time.

 ## **Why I am missing lottery points when I bought bid land?**

 Because of the unstable event monitoring service, sometimes the page will not be displayed in time even if the lottery points are successfully acquired.